mossburger55/Election-Run-Off-/README.md

 # Election-Run-Off-
-A program to run election run off accommodates up to 999,999,999 votes Welcome to the automatic run-off election system.
+A program to run election run off
+Welcome to the automatic run-off election system.
 =================================================
 This program is for administrators to enter the votes cast and calculate the winner.